HL7/davinci-deqm/source/pages/index.md

   -  [Summary Reporting] gives guidance on the interactions between Reporters and Receivers to exchange the summary reports for a measure.

-- [Use cases]\: Three exemplar use cases are presented to demonstrate how to implement the DEQM framework for a particular measure.
+- [Use cases]\: Three* exemplar use cases are presented to demonstrate how to implement the DEQM framework for a particular measure.

     - [Medication Reconciliation (MRP)]\: This example shows how to implement a data exchange, and individual and summary measure reporting for the medication reconciliation post-discharge measure.

     - [Colorectal Cancer Screening (COL)]\: The colonoscopy measure is an example of a process measure evaluating screenings for preventive health services.
 Screening measures assess the number of eligible persons receiving clinical guideline recommended screening for all patients in the population receiving care during the measurement period.

     - [Venous Thromboembolism Prophylaxis (VTE-1)]\: This example is based on an existing CMS Eligible Hospital program measure (CMS108v7).
-It is an example of a process measure, using proportion scoring and is within the Preventative Care Meaningful Measure Area.
+It is an example of a process measure, using proportion scoring and is within the
+   Preventative Care Meaningful Measure Area.

+*Additional use cases are planned and will be published in forth-coming companion documents outside this implementation guide.
+A link to these scenarios will be provided here when available.
+{:.stu-note}

 - [Profiles and Extensions]\: This page lists the set of Profile and Extension that are defined in this guide to exchange quality data.